Institute of Metropolitan Studies

 Portland State University

-The Institute of Portland Metropolitan Studies (IMS) advances the economic, environmental, and social goals of the Portland metropolitan region by gathering and disseminating credible information, convening regional partners, and stimulating dialogue and action about critical regional issues.
+The Institute of Portland Metropolitan Studies (IMS) convenes regional partners, curates credible information and conducts objective policy research to stimulate dialogue and action that address critical regional issues.
 In addition, the IMS provides statewide information about demographic trends through the Population Research Center, an affiliate program of IMS.

 Portland State University

-All policies and procedures of Portland State University and the Oregon State System of Higher Education apply.
+All policies and procedures of Portland State University apply.

 The President of the University appoints the members of the Board, based on recommendations from the Institute Board and its Director, and those of the Board and the Dean of the College of Urban and Public Affairs.